Aspect26/siws-py/README.md

 # Sign-In with Stacks

-This package provides a Python adaptation of EIP-4361: Sign In With Ethereum to Stacks ecosystem.
+This package provides a Python adaptation of EIP-4361: Sign In With Ethereum to Solana ecosystem.

 ## Usage